CaptainCluster/Drum-Machine/README.md

 This project is a part of **FreeCodeCamp** *Front End Development Libraries Course*.
 FreeCodeCamp is the provider of the audio samples for the project.
-While some ideas have been received from their example project and the instructions have been followed, all the components and the style have been made by me, and follow my vision with the .
+While some ideas have been received from their example project and the instructions have been followed, all the components and the style have been made by me, and follow my vision, with both the inspiration and constraints in mind.